 31.State three advantages and disadvantages of placing functionality in a device controller, rather than in the kernel.

 Three advantages:

-a.Bugs are less likely to cause an operating system crash

-b.Performance can be improved by utilizing dedicated hardware and hard-coded algorithms c.The kernel is simplified by moving algorithms out of it a.Bugs are harder to fix-a new firmware version or new hardware is needed b.Improving algorithms likewise require a hardware update rather than just a kernel or device-driver update c.Embedded algorithms could conflict with application's use of the device, causing decreased performance.
+- a.
+Bugs are less likely to cause an operating system crash - b.Performance can be improved by utilizing dedicated hardware and hard-coded algorithms - c.
+The kernel is simplified by moving algorithms out of it

 Three disadvantages: